rebelsky/sams-assorted-musings-reflections/sleep-cycles.md

 my sleep has changed over the years.

 When I was young, I was definitely a morning person.
-I'm pretty sure I was up by 6 a.m. each day, as was my mother.
+I'm pretty sure I was up by 6 a.m. each day, as did my mother.
 My father got up before us in the morning [1]; mom said that was because he wanted to be awake enough to deal with two energetic morning people when we bounded down the stairs.
 By high school, I was usually out the door by 7 a.m. each